ISS may force sweeter MetroPCS/T-Mobile merger

 "We believe the transaction has strong strategic and financial merits; however, we have argued that the terms need to be amended," Chaplin said.

-T-Mobile USA, the No. 4 U.S. mobile provider, and its smaller rival MetroPCS want to pool their spectrum resources and networks in order to compete better with bigger rivals such as Verizon Wireless (VZ.N), AT&T Inc and Sprint Nextel (S.N).
+T-Mobile USA, the No. 4 U.S. mobile provider, and its smaller rival MetroPCS want to pool their spectrum resources and networks in order to compete better with bigger rivals such as Verizon Wireless, AT&T Inc and Sprint Nextel.

 Under the terms of the reverse-merger announced in October, Deutsche Telekom would end up with a 74 percent stake in the combined company, and MetroPCS would declare a 1-for-2 reverse stock split and pay $1.5 billion in cash to its shareholders.